-Purpose: To provide a safe environment for all employees who may be potentially exposed to blood or body fluids during the performance of their duties, resulting in occupational exposure to bloodborne pathogens.
+Purpose: To provide a safe environment for all employees who may be potentially exposed to blood or body fluids in the performance of their duties, resulting in an occupational exposure to Bloodborne pathogens.

-Procedures: All employees shall receive training on the district's initial Exposure new or modified tasks or procedures warrants it.
-For each individual occurrence, employees are required to report according to the district's published Bloodborne Pathogen Exposure can be found on the district's web page.
+Procedures: All employees shall receive training on the district's initial Exposure Control Plan and will be updated whenever the introduction of new or modified tasks or procedures warrants it.